pusher/pusher-websocket-swift/README.md

 Pusher also supports push notifications.
 Instances of your application can register for push notifications and subscribe to "interests".
 Your server can then publish to those interests, which will be delivered to your application as push notifications.
 See [our guide to setting up APNs push notifications](https://pusher.com/docs/push_notifications/ios) for a friendly introduction.

+### Initializing the Pusher object

 You should set up your app for push notifications in your `AppDelegate`.
-Start off your app in the usual way:
+The setup varies slightly depending on whether you're using Swift or Objective-C, and whether you're using iOS or macOS (OS X):

-#### Swift
+#### Swift on iOS
 ```swift
 import PusherSwift
 import UserNotifications